MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-remote-network-device-links.md

     - **Link name**: Name of your CPE.
     - **Device type**: Choose one of the options from the dropdown list.
     - **IP address**: Public IP address of your device.
     - **Peer BGP address**: Enter BGP IP address of your CPE (customer premise equipment).
-Enter this address as the local BGP IP address on the CPE (who the peer vs. local is changes depending on  where the configuration is done).
+Enter this address as the local BGP IP address on the CPE (who is peer vs. who is local gets reversed depending on where the configuration is done).
     - **Local BGP address**: Enter a BGP IP address that is *not* part of your on-premises network where your CPE (customer premise equipment) resides.
 Suppose your on-premises network is 10.1.0.0/16, then you can use 10.2.0.4 as your Local BGP address.
-Enter this address as the peer BGP​​ IP address on your CPE (who the peer vs. local is changes depending on  where the configuration is done).
+Enter this address as the peer BGP​​ IP address on your CPE (who is peer vs. who is local gets reversed depending on where the configuration is done).
     - **Link ASN**: Provide the autonomous system number of the CPE.
 A BGP-enabled connection between two network gateways requires that they have different autonomous system numbers (ASNs).
 For more information, see the **Valid ASNs** section of the [Remote network configurations](reference-remote-network-configurations.md) article.
     - **Redundancy**: Select either *No redundancy* or *Zone redundancy* for your IPSec tunnel.
     - **Zone redundant local BGP address**: This is an optional field that shows up only when you select **Zone redundancy**.
 Enter a BGP IP address that is *not* part of your on-premises network where your CPE (customer premise equipment) resides and different from **Local BGP address**.